secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 > Greetings,
 >
 > Your account is an enterprise user account, [enterprise users cannot modify their primary email address to an email with a non-verified domain](https://docs.gitlab.com/ee/user/enterprise_user/#primary-email-change).
 An enterprise user can only change their primary email to an email their organization owns as per its verified domains.
-> Updating your primary email address to an email with a non-verified domain will automatically disassociates you from your enterprise group.
+> Updating your primary email address to an email with a non-verified domain will automatically disassociate you from your enterprise group.
 >
 > If you still wish to update your primary email, address please note it will require involvement of a top level group owners.
 Please let us know if you wish to proceed.

-1. If they answer that they wish to procceed, use the [Account Ownership Verification workflow](/handbook/support/workflows/account_verification) to verify ownership.
+1. If they answer that they wish to proceed, use the [Account Ownership Verification workflow](/handbook/support/workflows/account_verification) to verify ownership.

 1. Ask manager approval to proceed if the primary email is the only verified email (skip this step if it's an email swap request).